Current student forms

 Step 5: Once registered for course credit, complete a CPT application through the International Student Portal.

-For a full explanation of the thesis/project process, including style guides and rubrics, visit the 'Thesis/Project Process" page under the 'Current Students’ section your degree webpage: Computer Science & Software Engineering Thesis/Project Process or Cybersecurity Engineering Thesis/Project Process.
+Before beginning this form, the first step is to read the degree program’s Thesis/Project Process and then consult with the students' faculty advisor and the CSS graduate advisor to determine which option best aligns with their individual goals.
+For a full explanation of the thesis/project process, including style guides and rubrics, visit the 'Thesis/Project Process" page under the 'Current Students’ section of your degree webpage: Computer Science & Software Engineering Thesis/Project Process or Cybersecurity Engineering Thesis/Project Process.